antronerds/r2-tutorials/docs/One_Gene_View.md

 ---------------

 1. Thus far, we have been looking at the expression of MYCN ordered by the expression.
 To achieve this go to the main page again (right click main page in the top left) and select view a gene in groups and click next.
-Here we can select a track to separate the cohort accordingly in the first pull down menu,separated the patients on the basis of the inss staging track in alphabetical order, next, here you can filter for the groups by default all groups are selected.
+Here we can select a track to separate the cohort accordingly in the first pull down menu, separated the patients on the basis of the INSS staging track in alphabetical order, click next, here you can filter for the groups, by default all groups are selected.

     ![](_static/images/Onegeneview/OneGene_ViewInGroups_v1.png "Figure 15: Viewing a gene in groups")